Yoga In Chiang Mai – Freedom Yoga

 We offer various styles of Yoga classes in Chiang Mai, in our refurbished Thai style Studio.
 Our classes run daily at 10:00am and 6pm and we run regular workshops dedicated to improving and better understanding specific areas of your yoga practice. our class schedule caters to both beginner and experienced students alike and Our Teachers are highly experienced, supportive and genuinely want to see your practice improve and grow.

-We are happy to announce that Freedom healthy cafe and restaurant is now open just below Freedom yoga studio. we offer a variety of freshly squeezed juices, smoothies as well as tasty vegetarian meals cooked with love and all made from fresh local produce and without any added nasty’s. our delicious and nutritional meals and juices are made on request for you to enjoy in our chilled out garden or to take away with you.
+We are happy to announce that Freedom healthy cafe and juice bar is now open just below Freedom yoga studio. we offer a variety of freshly squeezed juices, smoothies as well as tasty vegetarian meals cooked with love and all made from fresh local produce and without any added nasty’s. our delicious and nutritional meals and juices are made on request for you to enjoy in our chilled out garden or to take away with you.
 We are hidden down a small soi only 5 minutes from Chiang Mai famous Thapae Gate, we’re conveniently located for traveler and locals alike… just follow the green signs and you will find us!
-Come and join the wonderful Chiang Mai Yoga community at Freedom Yoga.

 We understand that the ideal yoga for some, may not be the ideal yoga for others. we have a wide variety of class styles to suit the wide variety of people come to Chiang Mai.